Best Affordable Places to Live in Louisiana in 2025

 Best Places to Live in Louisiana for Retirees

 Thanks to its warm climate, decadent food, and friendly people, Louisiana is a popular spot to retire.
-In fact, the state has one of the largest retirement populations in the country, with more than 17% of the population over the age of 65.
+In fact, the state has one of the largest retirement populations in the country, with almost a quarter of the population over the age of 65.
 The tax situation is also appealing for those on a fixed income.
 Louisiana doesn’t tax Social Security benefits, federal retirement benefits, or several state retirement benefits.
-As you consider where in Louisiana to spend your golden years, keep these five places in mind.
+As you consider where in Louisiana to spend your golden years, keep these places in mind.

 1. Bastrop